SOLID POD SERVER CREATION ON A RASPBERRY PI

 Solid POD Server Creation requires use of a terminal in which you will be typing code.
 Some of you reading this may be unfamiliar with typing code, so I will explain things in easy stages, step-by-step.

-When you use your phone, or a computer, you will be used to pressing on an icon or on a menu.
-Using graphics is extremely restricting!
+When you use your phone, or a computer, you will be used to pressing on an icon or on a menu, but using graphics is extremely restricting!
 If there is no image or menu for what you want to do, then you can’t do it.

-What we are going to do, is to type some code into a terminal, and then send that code to the computer to instruct the computer in how to perform the Solid POD Server creation.
+What we are going to be doing is typing some code into a terminal, and then send that code to the computer to instruct the computer in how to perform the Solid POD Server creation.

 In September 2018 Sir Tim Berners-Lee wrote that one of the purposes of Solid is to give

 “every one of us complete control over data, personal or not, in a revolutionary way.”

 Currently, if you had one-thousand Facebook friends, the Facebook server would be holding information about all one-thousand of them.
 Facebook would have access to their addresses, their photographs, their employment details, their ages, etc. All that information would be on a single server owned by a single commercial company.